molivero-DA/Java_From_Scrach/README.md

 -> Examples
 ```

-We will keep working with more of OOP concept to
+We will keep working with more of OOP concept.

 Trello: https://trello.com/b/s5SH8DNX/java-from-scrach

 Mentor: Maximiliano Olivera